HIV Testing and Rapid ART

 - ICD-10 billing codes for HIV care: B20 (symptomatic) or Z21 (asymptomatic).

-- Ask 3 screening questions to rule-out previous ART, crypto, TB and PCP if patient wants ART:
+- Ask 3 screening questions for crypto, TB/PCP and prior ART if patient wants ART:

 - “Are you having any headaches that are out of the ordinary?”